 Real Property Appeals

 In many cases, the first step is to contact the tax office informally and seek to resolve the difference without filing a formal appeal.
 This informal appeal process typically takes place between January and March.
 If the appeal cannot be settled informally, the taxpayer may appeal to the local Board of Equalization and Review.
+The appeals form can be obtained here.

 All real property appeals for each year must be received before the Board of Equalization and Review adjourns each year.
 The first meeting of the Board of Equalization and Review must be held no earlier than the first Monday in April and no later than the first Monday in May.
 Actual times and dates will be advertised in the local newspaper.